Scroll to content

 Please read with your child as often as possible, even if only for a few minutes.

-Mr Gomersall will check the children's reading records each Friday, and for each Year 2 who has read 3 times or more to an adult outside of school during the week, they will be rewarded with a dip in the goodie bag!
+Mr Gomersall will check the children's reading records each Friday, and for each Year 2 who has read 3 times or more to an adult outside of school during the week, they will be rewarded with Take Care Points!
 Please date and sign their reading record each time they read to an adult, and encourage them to read a range of text types.
 Useful documents including key questions to support with hearing your child read can be found below.
 These will also be sent home with the children at the start of the academic year.

 Please note that we encourage the children in Year 2 to take responsibility for changing their own colour-banded books as they come into school each morning.
 Decodable (Phonics) books will be changed on a Wednesday by Mrs Willis.
 Please note that children are encouraged to read these books at least twice before being changed.